vroomanj/SwarmSpawner/README.md

 ### SwarmSpawner

-Docker Engine in Swarm mode and the related services work in a different way compared to Docker containers.
+Docker Engine in Swarm Mode and the related services work in a different way compared to Docker containers.

 Tell JupyterHub to use SwarmSpawner by adding the following lines to